 Test 20 : Check all About Us information is factually correct and up-to-date.
 Company information can change over time, so review on a regular basis. (e.g. every 6 to 12 months).

 Test 21 : All information is correctly spelled and grammatically correct.
-This is a general test that applies to ALL parts of the e-Commerce website.
-We’ve called it out specifically for About Us, because it’s the worst page to make a mistake on.
-About Us pages aim to build trust, but bad spelling and poor grammar can destroy trust.
+This general test applies to ALL parts of the e-Commerce website.
+We’ve called it out here, because About Us is the worst page to have these mistakes.
+About Us pages need to build trust.
+Bad spelling and grammar have the opposite effect.

 Terms and Conditions